 Transcripts should be uploaded with your online application.
 Scan the front and back of your transcripts and upload it with your online application.
 Applicants who are attending or graduated from a U.S. Institution: Submit a transcript for each Bachelor’s, Master’s, Professional, or Doctoral degree earned or in progress.
 Do not submit any transcripts from a community or junior college, non-degree, or study abroad coursework.

-International applicants: If you are an international student, please upload English translations as well.
-International students must submit official transcripts by the application deadline to ensure timely processing of your application.
+International applicants: International students must submit official transcripts by the application deadline to ensure timely processing of your application.
+If you are an international student, please submit English translations as well.

 Domestic applicants: Domestic applicants can submit final official transcripts with your graduate application or after you are recommended for admission.
 Although official transcripts are strongly preferred, unofficial transcripts can be uploaded with your application.
 This is only for domestic applicants.
 If you do not submit a final official transcript with your grad application, you will be required to submit it to Rackham Graduate School if you are recommended for admission.